HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/index.md

 2. **[Installing the PZNDemo resources](./pzn_demoinstall.md)**
 Learn how to install the Portal Personalization sample and configure your database.
 3. **[Creating a JSR 268-based JSP portlet](./pzn_demo_create_jsp_rad.md)**
-Learn how to create a JSR 268-based JSP Portlet using IBM Rational Application Developer.
+Learn how to create a JSR 268-based JSP portlet using IBM Rational Application Developer.
 4. **[Creating the Personalization content resource classes and content spot](./pzn_demo_create_pzn_content_resources.md)**
 Learn how to create personalized content resource classes and content spot using the IBM Rational Application Developer.
 5. **[Creating the Personalization user resource classes and content spot](./pzn_demo_create_pzn_user_resources.md)**